top of page

 How to Make It

 • Dissolve the Sweetener: In a medium saucepan, combine the water and your choice of maple syrup or honey.
-Gently heat over medium, stirring occasionally, until fully dissolved.
+Stir until fully dissolved.

 • Whisk in Cocoa and Salt: Add the cocoa powder and salt, and whisk thoroughly.
-Keep cooking over medium heat, stirring often, until the mixture thickens slightly (about 5–7 minutes).
-Don’t let it boil—gentle heat is key!
+Keep cooking over medium heat, stirring often, about 3-4 minutes.
+Don’t let it boil, gentle heat is key!

 • Finish with Vanilla: Remove the pan from heat and stir in the vanilla extract.
 It will smell amazing at this point, resist the urge to dive in with a spoon (okay, maybe just one taste).